U.S. Supreme Court clears way for lawmakers to get Trump's tax returns | Politics

 U.S. Supreme Court clears way for lawmakers to get Trump's tax returns

-Trump was the first president in four decades years not to release his tax returns as he sought to keep secret the details of his wealth and the activities of his real estate company, the Trump Organization.
-The Ways and Means panel told the Supreme Court in a legal filing that siding with Trump would harm the constitutional authority of a co-equal branch of government "by in effect preventing Congress from completing any investigation involving a former president whenever there are allegations that the investigation was politically motivated.
+The U.S. Supreme Court on Tuesday cleared the release of Donald Trump's tax returns to a House of Representatives committee, handing a defeat to the Republican former president who had called the Democratic-led panel's request politically motivated.

-The U.S. Supreme Court on Tuesday cleared the release of Donald Trump's tax returns to a congressional committee, handing a defeat to the Republican former president who had called the Democratic-led panel's request politically motivated.
+The U.S. Supreme Court on Tuesday cleared the release of Donald Trump's tax returns to a House of Representatives committee, handing a defeat to the Republican former president who had called the Democratic-led panel's request politically motivated.
 The justices denied Trump's Oct.
-31 emergency application to block a lower court's ruling that upheld a request by the House of Representatives Ways and Means Committee for the tax records as a justified part of the panel's legislative work while his lawyers prepared an appeal.
+31 emergency application to block a lower court's ruling that upheld the Ways and Means Committee's request for his tax records as a justified part of the panel's legislative work.
 No justice publicly dissented from the decision.

-The fight over the committee's request is one of many legal woes for Trump as he moves forward with another run for the presidency in 2024.
+The committee, which has sought six years of Trump's tax records spanning 2015 to 2020, will have little time to complete its work related to the returns before a Republican takeover of the House.
+Republicans secured a narrow majority following the Nov.
+8 midterm elections and take control of the House - and the committee - in January.
+The fight over his tax returns is one of many legal woes for Trump as he moves forward with another run for the presidency in 2024.
 Trump last week announced the launch of his candidacy.
-Tuesday's order superseded one issued by Chief Justice John Roberts on Nov.
-1 that had effectively paused the dispute and prevented the panel from obtaining the Trump returns while the court considered how to proceed.

-Republicans, who secured a narrow House majority following the Nov.
-8 midterm elections, are poised to take over control of the committee in January.
+Ways and Means Chairman Richard Neal said the Supreme Court's action upholds the principle of congressional oversight.
+"This rises above politics, and the committee will now conduct the oversight that we've sought for the last three and a half years," Neal said in a statement.

+A Trump spokesperson did not immediately reply to a request for comment.
 Trump was the first president in four decades years not to release his tax returns as he sought to keep secret the details of his wealth and the activities of his real estate company, the Trump Organization.

 U.S. District Judge Trevor McFadden, a Trump appointee, sided with Congress in December 2021 and threw out the challenge to the committee's request, finding that the committee holds broad authority over a former president's tax returns.
 The U.S. Court of Appeals for the District of Columbia Circuit in August also ruled against Trump and in October refused a rehearing.